Call for abstracts

 Submit an abstract

-- An extended abstract (2-3 pages) must then be submitted by November 20th, 2017 at the latest.
-It must be written in English or French, conform to the author’s instructions and to the I.S.Rivers template document.
+Your extended abstract must be written in English or French, conform to the author’s instructions and to the I.S.Rivers template document.
 It must, on the first page, include a French-English translation of the title and of the 10-line summary (we can undertake this translation – rate TBC – if required, after the abstract selection).